matthewcordaro/tag-jumper/README.md

 - `tag-jumper.includeTagPositionsInAttributeNavigation` (boolean, default: `true`)

   - If enabled, attribute navigation will also include tag navigation positions.
+This allows attribute navigation to jump to both attribute and tag boundaries.
   - Change this in VS Code settings UI or your `settings.json`.

 - `tag-jumper.activationOnLanguage` (array of strings)
-  - List of VS Code language IDs for which Tag Jumper is enabled (e.g., `html`, `xml`, `jsx`, `tsx`, `htx`, `javascriptreact`, `typescriptreact`).
+  - List of VS Code language IDs for which Tag Jumper is active.
+You can customize this to restrict or expand activation to specific languages.
+(Must be supported by Babel's parser.)
-  - Defaults to all Babel-supported markup and JSX-like languages.
+  - Defaults to: `["html", "xml", "javascript", "typescript", "javascriptreact", "typescriptreact", "jsx", "tsx", "htx"]`

 ---